mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

 !!! warning "GPU-enabled AMI"
     If a custom AMI is specified and the **Enable GPU** option is also selected, the custom AMI will be used instead of the AWS-recommended GPU-optimized AMI.

-- If you need to debug the EC2 instance provisioned by AWS Batch, specify a **Key pair** to login to the instance via SSH.
+- If you need to debug the EC2 instance provisioned by AWS Batch, specify a **Key pair** to log in to the instance via SSH.

 - You can set **Min CPUs** to be greater than `0`, in which case some EC2 instances will remain active.
 An advantage of this is that pipeline executions will initialize faster.